dadosfera/template-boilerplate-dataapp/README.md

-Streamlit Data App Template
+## Dadosfera Data App Template

-This is a template for building data visualization applications using Streamlit.
+This is a template for building data visualization applications using [Streamlit](https://streamlit.io/).
 It includes several examples of using components and templates to create interactive and engaging user interfaces.

+All examples found in this project were developed using Streamlit's own [documentation](https://docs.streamlit.io/library/get-started/create-an-app).

 Getting Started
 To get started with this template, you can clone the repository using the following steps: